 In short, it’s a matter of optimizing your content so that it’s easier for search engines to find and deem valuable.
-When a search engine deems your content valuable, it’s more likely to display your content in response to a search query.
+When a search engine considers your content useful, it’s more likely to display your content in response to a search query.

 Search engine optimization is continuously evolving.
 Initially, search engines could only understand and measure the use of keywords.
-For example, if you were a home appraiser promoting your appraisal services, your goal would have been to use the words appraiser and appraisal as many times as possible, even if unnatural.
-But the artificial intelligence has grown to recognize over-use of keywords, and to measure the behavior of visitors to websites.
+For example, if you were a home appraiser promoting your services, your goal would have been to use the words appraiser and appraisal as many times as possible, even if unnatural.
+But the artificial intelligence has grown to recognize over-use of keywords and to measure the behavior of visitors to websites.
 Now, it’s not as much about keywords as it is synonyms and related phrases, location (the local pack), reviews (what others are saying about your brand), and the user experience.
-User experience is defined by the length of time a visitor spends on your site, the number of times they click on links within your site, and the amount of times a user returns to your website for additional information.
+Search engines measure user experience by the length of time a visitor spends on your site, the number of times they click on links within your site, and the number of times a user returns to your website for additional information.

 - Bounce rate: A bounce is when a viewer lands on your website, immediately determines that the content is not what they were looking for, and go back to the search engine.
 Google then “remembers” that your content did not satisfy the question the user asked.

-- Length of time on site: Contrary to a fast bounce, the longer a user stays on your website, the more value and authority Google assigns to your site’s content.
-Google “thinks” that if a viewer stays on your website for long periods of time, they must be reading content that satisfies their query.
+- The length of time on site: Contrary to a quick bounce, the longer a user stays on your website, the more value, and authority Google assigns to your site’s content.
+Google “thinks” that if a viewer stays on your site for extended periods of time, they must be reading content that satisfies their query.

 - Number of Actions: An action is a click or a scroll made by the user.
 For example, if you click to play a video, that’s an action.
 If you scroll down to read more, that’s an action.
 It’s also an action if you click a link, click a button, click to enlarge an image, etc. The more a user actively engages with your website’s content, the higher quality experience Google recognizes.

-- Repeat Visits: The more times a specific user returns to your website, the more likely Google is to show your website to that user in future queries.
+- Repeat Visits: The more times a particular user returns to your site, the more likely Google is to show your website to that user in future queries.
 Google then remembers that the viewer has visited your site often, which means the user must find the content valuable.

-- Reviews: The newest trick in the Google bag is to display search results based on user reviews.
+- Reviews: The newest trick in the Google bag is to display search results based on user reports.
 Google listens to what others are saying about your brand.
-The search engines now recognize your popularity, or lack thereof.
-The more often and higher reviews users leave for your website, the more Google will display your website in search results.
-Furthermore, review websites such as Yelp will also appear in the results page displaying your link and reviews.
+The search engines now recognize your popularity or lack thereof.
+The more often and higher reviews users leave for your site, the more Google will display your website in search results.
+Furthermore, review sites such as Yelp will also appear on the results page displaying your link and reviews.

-- Location: The search engines, including Facebook, now recognize where a user is in relation to what they’re searching for.
-If a user opens a Google search page or a Facebook search bar and types in the words, “Real Estate Agent”, the top results displayed are what’s known as the “local pack”, those service providers and businesses located in close proximity to the user.
+- Location: The search engines, including Facebook, now recognize a user’s location in relation to what they’re searching for.
+If a user opens a Google search page or a Facebook search bar and enters the words, “Real Estate Agent”, the top results displayed are what’s known as the “local pack”, those service providers and businesses located in close proximity to the user.
 For this reason, it’s imperative to make sure your N.A.P. (name, address, phone number) appear identically in every part of your marketing – from websites to business cards.
-If you use parenthesis around the area code in one area, use those same parenthesis anywhere else that number is listed.
+If you use parentheses around the area code in one area, use those same brackets anywhere else that number is listed.
 Same with hyphens versus dots between numbers.
 By properly citing your location, you’re waving a flag to the search engines that you are near enough to the web user to be presented in the local pack search engine results.